This information is intended for use by health professionals

 - Symptomatic hypotension

-- late stages of peripheral arterial occlusive disease and Raynaud's syndrome
+- severe forms of peripheral arterial occlusive disease or severe forms of Raynaud's syndrome

 - untreated phaeochromocytoma (see section 4.4)